-A child must wear the UM lanyard around his/her neck at all times and make sure they follow all instructions given by flight attendants, including wearing a seatbelt.
+A child must wear the UM lanyard around her neck at all times and follow all instructions given by flight attendants, including wearing a seatbelt.
 After landing, the UM will be escorted off the plane and taken to meet their parent/guardian at the arrival gate.

 As the parent of a child myself, here are my tips to ensure that your unaccompanied child has a good flight:

-- Prepare them by walking through the entire UM process, explaining things in detail and answering their questions;
+- Prepare children by walking them through the entire UM process, explaining things in detail and answering their questions;

-- Pack a bag with your child's favorite food and snacks, since Southwest doesn't serve meals (here are my tips for plane-friendly food);
+- Pack a bag with your child's favorite food and snacks, since Southwest doesn't serve meals;

 - Have books, toys and games available in case the electronics are not available.